 On August 28, 2020, California Department of Public Health (CDPH) the Blueprint for a Safer Economy (Blueprint) and color-coded tiers that indicate which activities, sectors and businesses are permitted to reopen based on local case rates and test positivity.
 As of March 31, 2021, Los Angeles County, including Long Beach, will be assigned the "Substantial - Orange Tier" (Orange Tier) under the Blueprint.
-This Order allows certain sectors, businesses and activities in the Orange Tier to operate with modifications.
-This Order takes effect on March 31, 2021 at 12:01 am.
+This Order is amended to align with updates to the Blueprint regarding gatherings.
+This Order takes effect on April 16, 2021 at 11:59 pm.

 This Order is also issued to ensure that City residents remain in their residences except as permitted in this Order, to limit close contact with others outside their household in both indoor and outdoor spaces and to further reduce the risk of community transmission of COVID-19.
-Limiting interactions among non-household members, especially in places where persons are in close proximity without a face covering or mask, is essential to slowing the spread of COVID-19.
+Limiting interactions among non-household members, especially in places where persons are in close proximity without a Face Covering or mask, is essential to slowing the spread of COVID-19.
 It is imperative that all persons and businesses within in the City take personal responsibility and follow all restrictions and infection control precautions required by this Health Order.